 How then can we actually welcome conflict into our life more whole-heartedly?
 Embrace our troubles with excitement and enthusiasm?
 It is my practice now to see the potential of deepening in relationship and greater self-awareness every time a conflict is revealed.
 And it is my ultimate freedom that allows this simple shift in perspective- where conflict in relationship can transform from a scary, challenging stressful thing to a treasure trove brimming with possibility.

 For more information about NVC, please visit www.cnvc.org, or look up nonviolent communication by Marshall Rosenberg.
-Also stay tuned for upcoming workshops and events at The Hidden Door.
+Also stay tuned for upcoming workshops and events at Mosaic.